i-nahc/ridge/README.md

 | `hbmBytesPerSec` | 1.462 TB/s | 1.555 TB/s | 94.0% |
 | `warpsNeededToHide` | 4 warps/SM | saturation point, swept across ILP 1-8 | |

-The MMA benchmark is the one that is easy to get wrong.
-Throughput is not latency, so a loop accumulating into the same registers measures the dependency chain and gives a constant several times too large.
-Each warp keeps eight independent accumulator sets to avoid that.
+Initially, I had some trouble with the MMA one.
+For example, if the loop keeps accumulating into the same registers then each instruction waits on the previous one, so you end up timing how long an instruction takes to finish rather than how fast they can be issued, and the constant comes out way larger than it should be.
+The solution I came up with is to keep eight independent warp accumulators going.

 ### Autotune

-The model ranks candidate tile configs, the top *k* get benchmarked, and the fastest of those wins.
-The model prunes, the hardware decides.
+The model ranks all the candidate configs, then only the top few get benchmarked, and the fastest of those wins.

-This split is the whole design.
-Ridge's ranking is mean Spearman 0.65 with worst-case regret near 48%, so letting it choose a config outright gives a weak answer.
-Pruning asks something much easier of it: not "which config is fastest" but "is the fastest config somewhere in your top ten".
-A mediocre ranker is still a good filter, and the measurement step recovers the exact optimum.
+The reason for splitting it up like this is that the model has some gaps, so it not yet good enough to just pick one by itself.
+I suspect that some of this is due to the ties, as the swizzle isn't modelled so some of the configs have the same predicted performance.
+There are some other sources of this, but this is likely one of the issues, and this could be solved by adding an input that can break those ties, but I haven't got around to doing that yet.

 ### Validate

-A hand-written FP16 tensor-core GEMM is the ground truth the model is checked against.
-It uses a multi-stage `cp.async` pipeline, `ldmatrix` for register fragments, `mma.sync.m16n8k16` with FP32 accumulate, 16-byte row padding for bank conflicts, and a CTA swizzle for L2 locality.
-24 template variants, spill-free, and it reaches 73% of cuBLAS.
+To check any of this I made a simple FP16 tensor core GEMM.
+It uses a multi-stage `cp.async` pipeline, `ldmatrix` to get operands into registers, `mma.sync.m16n8k16` with FP32 accumulate, 16-byte row padding to avoid bank conflicts, and a block swizzle to get better L2 hit rates.
+It manages to get to 73% of cuBLAS, although in the future I want to try to at least push for ~85%, although I haven't quite figured out (definitively) what needs to change to get that.

 ## Results

 ### Autotuning

-14 problem shapes x 24 tile configs, held out.
-Regret is against the exhaustive best, meaning the fastest config actually measured for that shape.
+ Regret means how much slower the picked config is than the best one that was actually measured for that shape.

 | top k | benchmarks | vs exhaustive | mean regret | worst regret | exact optimum |
 |---|---|---|---|---|---|